Close Banner

 4. Plan Meals

 If you want to eat together, try to schedule quick service mealtimes for early or late (eat lunch by 11:30 a.m. or after 2:30 p.m. to avoid the mealtime rush and find more flexibility in getting seats together).
 You should make reservations for table service restaurants as soon as you can, up to 60 days in advance.
 Character dining can be a fun experience with a large group, and the buffet guarantees there will be something to satisfy everyone.
-You may need to call Disney Dining to make large group reservations.
+There are more limited options for really large groups, so you may need to have two different people book reservations close to each other.

 5. Identify Rides That Work for Everyone